The Best Fell Walks Near Bowness

 This particular walk up to the top of Loughrigg Fell begins in Ambleside and takes just under 3 hours, and will probably take you a little longer if you do choose to stop off at the cave on your way.

 We hope this roundup has given you a little bit of inspiration to get out and enjoy some of the Lakeland fells if you are visiting Bowness.
-For more walk inspiration, take a look at the Craig Walks section of the website and be sure to get in touch with us here at Craig Manor if you are looking for a place to stay!Blog Archive
+For more walk inspiration, take a look at the Craig Walks section of the website or our guide to the best dog walks in the Lake District and be sure to get in touch with us here at Craig Manor if you are looking for a place to stay!Blog Archive